GSA/digitalgov.gov/content/authors/dahianna-salazar-foreman/_index.md

 # If you include an email address, it will be displayed on your profile page
 email: dahianna.salazarforeman@gsa.gov
 # Keep it under 50 words and only one paragraph
-bio: Dahianna Salazar Foreman serves as the 18F liaison and the Digital Marketing Lead for the Technology Transformation Services (TTS) Outreach team.
-  Prior to working at TTS, she led outreach efforts for after-school programming at elementary schools within the District of Columbia Public Schools.
+bio: Dahianna Salazar Foreman lives in Alexandria, VA and serves as the U.S. Digital Corps Communications Lead and oversees Digital Marketing for the Technology Transformation Services (TTS) Outreach team.
+Prior to working at TTS she led outreach efforts for afterschool programming at elementary schools within the District of Columbia Public Schools
 # e.g. U.S. General Services Administration
 agency_full_name: U.S. General Services Administration
 # Agency Acronym [e.g., GSA]